ipfs/js-ipfs/README.md

 Same as in Node.js, you just have to [browserify](http://browserify.org) the code before serving it.
 See the browserify repo for how to do that.

+See the example at the [examples folder](/examples/bundle-browserify) to get a boilerplate.

 ### In a web browser from CDN

 Instead of a local installation (and browserification) you may request a remote copy of IPFS API from [unpkg CDN](https://unpkg.com/).